wp-plugins/newsme/readme.txt

 The emails sent to your subscribers show your brand logo and are seen from your subscribers as of your possession.
 The actual send out is performed by News@me and we take care of the delivery.

-= How does the send out of the email digest happens with News@me? = You're able to choose the frequency and the time of the day by which News@me creates and sends out the email digests to the segments of subscribers with your news whenever you assign to your new posts the topics that your subscribers are following.
+= How does the send out of the email digest happens with News@me? = You're able to choose the frequency and the time of the day by which News@me creates and sends out the email digests to the segments of your subscribers with your news whenever you assign to your new posts the topics that your subscribers are following.

 = How does the free trial work? =
 You get access to all of our features with no limits for 30 days, you’ll also own your subscriber base.
 Then you can see which paid plan is for you and decide if you want to go on.